 Internet User Responsibilities

-- Users are limited to one hour on the adult computers and 30 minutes on the children’s computer.
-There is one 15 minute stand up computer for quick email or printing purposes and there may be laptops available as deemed necessary by the library staff.
+Users are limited to one hour on the adult computers and 30 minutes on the children’s computer.

 Users shall not:

 The Library makes printing from library computers available at a nominal charge.
-The first five printed pages are free for school work only.
+The first five printed pages are free for educational purposes.
 Copies must be paid for before they may be taken from the library building.